 - Fact: Any smart device can compromise the security of the entire network.

-Employees using personal devices for work related purposes, must follow the protocols as they follow for work related devices.
-Unprotected personal devices can lead to breach of information.
+Employees using personal devices for work-related purposes must follow the protocols same as for work-related devices.
+Unprotected personal devices can lead to a breach of information.

 - Myth: 100% Cybersecurity is achievable.

 - Fact: New threats emerge every day, Cyber preparedness is ongoing.